andhikareyhan/LifeTrack/README.md

 # LifeTrack
 A Bandung Institute of Technology (ITB) EE Final Project.
-Designed and implemented by Andhika Reyhan Soebroto, Nikolas, and David Azaria Rauf.
+Designed and implemented by Andhika Reyhan Soebroto, Nikolas Notohardjo, and David Azaria Rauf.

 WHAT IS LIFETRACK?
 LifeTrack is a healthcare product that functions as a patient monitor capable of continuously monitoring the vital signs of patients in the ICU of a hospital.
 The measurable vital signs provided by this product include the electrocardiogram (ECG) signal graph, heart rate, blood pressure, blood oxygen saturation, respiratory rate, and body temperature.